 Children will be taught specific spelling rules from year 1 onwards in line with the spelling rule outlined in the NC.

-Grammar is to be taught daily for 20mins 3 times a week and incorporated into daily English lessons to provide context.
+Grammar is to be incorporated into daily English lessons to provide context and taught discreetly as needed.

 Teachers are to model good grammar in every lesson and use the correct terminology from EYFS onwards.